- Ajaz Shaikh

 Jahaz Mahal

-The southern end of the double - storied building has stairs leading directly to the terrace.
+The southern end of the double-storied building has stairs leading directly to the terrace.
 The northern end of the terrace contains a swimming pool of floral design there is a similar pool just below it on the first floor.
-The terrace has two domed pavillion on the southern and northern end of the long Jahaz Mahal.
+The terrace has two domed pavillion on the southern and northern ends of the long Jahaz Mahal.
 The northern pavillion is not at the very end of the terrace but just south of the swimming pool.
 The pavilions still contain blue and yellow tiles.

 Hindu Baodi